decidim/decidim/decidim-surveys/README.md

 # Decidim::Surveys

-The Surveys module adds one of the main features of Decidim: allows users to contribute to a particiaptory process by creating surveys.
+The Surveys module adds one of the main features of Decidim: allows admins to contribute to a participatory process by creating surveys.
+Users can participate in the surveys answering their questions from the public page.

 ## Usage
 Surveys will be available as a Feature for a Participatory Process.